Breadcrumbs

 Please Log in or Create an account to join the conversation.

-24 Jul 2023 14:12 #8 by RP J
+24 Jul 2023 14:12 #8

-Water in gascolator was created by RP J
+Water in gascolator was created by RPJ

 I have been finding a lot of water in my gascolator over the past month.
 Ive tried using different fuel sources and even completely drained the fuel system.
 In Addition to sumping Ive been using a syringe to check the bottom of the wing tanks(behind the bung in the tank) and header tank.
 After all of this I flew for two hours and upon return the gascolator was 1/3 filled with water.
 I'm at a complete loss as to where the water is coming from.
 So, Im contemplating adding a second gascolator to the firewall.
 My questions: